In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 =B2 & " " & C2

-After a list of email addresses is uploaded into MA Professional, it becomes a target group in the Interest folder.
+After a list of email addresses is uploaded into Communications Professional, it becomes a target group in the Interest folder.
 You can see the details of any uploaded list by viewing the uploaded history.

 - Navigate to Subscribers > Upload > Upload History.